 Still, the song made a surprising return to the Maiden setlist in 2005, when the band toured tracks only from their first four records, in a spot where most people would probably expect something like the title track.
 Here’s the performance from Rock Am Ring that summer:

 One of the oldest Maiden tracks, and a setlist semi-regular, a song that some love and some don’t.
 Even in light of the material on Maiden’s first record, which isn’t really that sophisticated, Sanctuary is all pale riffs and equally pale melodies.
 Not nearly good enough.

 This one is going to provoke arguments in the comments… It’s not easy to shine when you’re part of the massive The Number Of The Beast album, but Gangland falls way short of tracks like Children Of The Damned and The Prisoner.
 This is average early 80s metal, at a point where there shouldn’t have been anything average about Maiden:

-We can’t find any such fault with the albums of the Harris-Murray-Smith-Dickinson-McBrain era in 1983-1988, and although the average level of the songs on their first 1990s album, No Prayer For The Dying, isn’t quite up to it, it’s still not as terrible as much that would come later.
+We can’t find any such fault with the albums of the Harris-Murray-Smith-Dickinson-McBrain era in 1983-1988, and although the average level of the songs on their first 1990s album, No Prayer For The Dying, isn’t quite up to it, it’s still not as terrible as some that would come later.
 So from here on our list makes a massive jump in the timeline:

 07) GATES OF TOMORROW (2003)

 An infantile opening riff starts off the worst tune Maiden have recorded in their reunion era.
 When you’re packing monsters like Rainmaker and Paschendale, something as hollow as Gates Of Tomorrow should simply have been left off a Dance Of Death album which is long enough in any case.

 06) WEEKEND WARRIOR (1992)